allannapier/feedbackhub/docs/implementation-plan.md

 # FeedbackHub Implementation Plan

+> **Status as of May 24, 2025**: Phase 1 is ~40% complete.
+Core infrastructure is ready, authentication works, but form creation and feedback collection features need implementation.
+See [detailed status report](./status/implementation-status-2025-05-24.md).

 ## Project Overview

 FeedbackHub is a SaaS platform that enables businesses to collect customer feedback and automatically transform positive reviews into shareable social media content.